daniel-beard/github-folder-sync/README.md

 # github-folder-sync

-An easy, fast way to clone many github repositories concurrently by org name, for `github.com` or `GitHub Enterprise`.
+An easy, fast way to clone many github repositories concurrently by org name, for `github.com`.

 ## Execute